osenco/laravel-role-permission-policies/FILAMENT.md

 ```

-Now you should add any other configurations needed for the Spatie-Permission package.
+Now you should add any other configurations needed for the Osen-Permission package.

 **Note:** This will override your existing config file.
 You can publish the config file of the package with: